 - They incorporate a large number of storage compartments, pockets and latching points for maximizing carrying space.

-Basically, a dedicated bug out backpack is specifically designed to help get you and your gear out of trouble and on the way to your bug out location as efficiently and effectively as possible, no matter what conditions you come up against along the way.
+Basically, a dedicated bug out backpack is specifically designed to help get you and your gear out of trouble and on the way to your bug out location as efficiently and effectively as possible, no matter what conditions or challenges you come up against along the way.

 Choosing the best bug out backpack for your needs is therefore critical to the overall success of your evac strategy and this comprehensive guide will help you weigh up the contenders and find the ultimate bag for your bug out requirements.

-The Best Bug Out Backpacks for 2017
+The Best Bug Out Backpacks for 2020

 There’s no doubt about it, when it comes down to choosing the best bug out backpack, the amount of functionality and features can feel overwhelming.

-Finding the best bug out backpack comes down to assessing the individual needs of you and your party as well as the kind of situation, climate and environment in which you’re likely to be bugging out – urban or rural, hot or cold, desert or snow, by vehicle or on foot?
+Finding the best bug out backpack comes down to assessing the individual needs of you and your party as well as the kind of situation, climate, and the environment in which you’re likely to be bugging out – urban or rural, hot or cold, desert or snow, by vehicle or on foot?

 You get the picture.

-The RUSH72 is the three day variant of the bug out bag range from 5.11 Tactical and as with other packs from the brand, it’s built with operational application in mind.
+The RUSH72 is the three-day variant of the bug out bag range from 5.11 Tactical and as with other packs from the brand, it’s built with operational application in mind.

-With a stated capacity of around 55 liters, the RUSH72 provides a good level of volume for packing in a lot of gear in a way that’s organized and always easy to get at.
+With a stated capacity of around 55 liters, the RUSH72 provides a good level of volume for packing a lot of gear in a way that’s organized and always easy to get at.

-Features dual compression straps on the outside of the bag to keep everything secure when the bag is packed and you need to move out.
+The RUSH72 features dual compression straps on the outside of the bag to keep everything secure when the bag is packed and you need to move out.

 When considering the best bug out backpack for your needs, accessibility and the ability to get to what you need quickly is as important as the capacity of the pack itself.

-Featuring a’clam shell’ style zipper flap, the main compartment of the pack provides excellent access to your gear for both packing and unloading.
+Featuring a ‘clamshell’ style zipper flap, the main compartment of the pack provides excellent access to your gear for both packing and unloading.
 This system allows for a no-nonsense approach to getting at your kit and rearranging quickly when you’re in the field.

 The main compartment provides a good level of packing space (plus pockets), while zippered pockets on the inside of the flap allow for additional storage over a large surface area.

-The front admin pocket compartment of the 5.11 features a good outer surface area of webbing for attaching additional modules such as a MOLLE pouch or similar storage extensions.
+The front admin pocket compartment of the 5.11 features a significant outer surface area of webbing for attaching additional modules such as a MOLLE pouch or similar storage extensions.
 Inside this front compartment, there’s a good variety of storage solutions from stuff pockets and organization sections through to zippered internal pockets.

 Large zippered pockets on each side of the bag featuring attachment points/webbing along the length of each are spacious enough for storing bulkier kit such as water bottles of a decent size.